Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 </div>

-1. Declare a higher-order function that takes as parameter two integers, x and y.
-In addition it takes another function as parameter, named `operation` that itself takes two parameters of type integer and returns an integer.
+1. Declaring a higher-order function.
+It takes two integer parameters, `x` and `y`.
+Additionally, it takes another function `operation` as a parameter.
+The `operation` parameters and return type are also defined in the declaration.
-2. Invoke the function passing in the arguments supplied.
+2. The higher order functions returns the result of `operation` invocation with the supplied agruments.
-3. Declare a function that matches the same signature.
+3. Declaring a function that matches the `operation`signature.
-4. Invoke the higher-order function passing in as the function argument, `::sum` which is how we reference a function by name in Kotlin.
+4. Invoking the higher-order function passing in two integer values and the function argument `::sum`. `::` is the notation that  references a function by name in Kotlin.
-5. Invoke the higher-order function passing in as function argument a lambda function.
+5. Invoking the higher-order function passing in a lambda as a function argument.
 Looks more clear, doesn't it?

-### Returning a function as parameter
+### Returning Functions

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">